MikeyBronowski/mikeybronowski.github.io/_posts/2021-01-12-t-sql-tuesday-134-give-me-a-break.md

 ### Watching children grow and learn

 One of my favorite activity is to observe and listen how the young human is learning things.
 Speaking is particularly funny, as we both are Polish and our child is learning English at the daycare, bringing home new words every day.
-For example, he has lots of friends and their common name is … “Careful”.
-That’s the answer when we ask him about other children
+For example, he has lots of friends and their common name is … "Careful".
+That's the answer when we ask him about other children

-– “Did you play with Tommy today?”
+– "Did you play with Tommy today?"
-– “Yes, Tommy…careful”.
+– "Yes, Tommy…careful".

 ### LEGO

 Toy blocks – can be the famous Danish company or some no-name wooden bricks.
 Building stuff with a child is great and when he falls asleep we have all the toys to ourselves.
 Very relaxing 🙂

-Recently we’ve got three heads full of brick graded 4+ years (he still has some time to play with them, but we will make sure they are well tested 😉 )
+Recently we've got three heads full of brick graded 4+ years (he still has some time to play with them, but we will make sure they are well tested 😉 )

 Exploring – in between lockdowns we tend to drive to different places like beach, forest or simply a new town.
 Then we look for interesting shells or pebbles or gulls or dogs or ships or horses… or anything.
 Something that we would normally ignore – it is fun how all these obvious things are new and interesting to a child.